-The Fruit Nut is a project initiated by Trevor Newman dedicated to exploring and popularizing uncommon and underutilized fruiting plants.
-A key mission of The Fruit Nut is to make fruit growing exciting and accessible to home and landowners while promoting ecologically sound and economically viable practices.
-Visit the Articles, Blog, and Crops Evaluated pages to learn more.
+The Fruit Nut is a project started by Trevor Newman dedicated to exploring and popularizing uncommon and underutilized fruiting plants.
+A key mission of The Fruit Nut is to make fruit growing exciting and accessible to home and land owners while promoting ecologically sound and economically viable practices.
+Explore the blog and resources pages and send a message for inquires about custom grafting and educational services.

 What You’ll Find On This Website: